j3soon/arxiv-utils/README.md

   app.type = undefined;
   app.title = undefined;
   app.newTitle = undefined;
+  // These 2 below are for inserting download link. app.firstAuthor = undefined;
+  app.publishedYear = undefined;
   // Return the type parsed from the url.
 (Returns "PDF" or "Abstract") app.getType = function (url);
   // Return the id parsed from the url.